 Things to do: Take a stroll along the canal, enjoy drinks and snacks while enjoying the beautiful backdrop of the city.

-Winter bathing is a much cherished tradition for the Danish people.
+Winter bathing is a much cherished tradition for the Danish people when there is snowfall in Denmark.
 Although diving into a frozen water canal might not seem like a pleasant idea bucket you can definitely try it as a bucket list thing.
 The Danes believe that winter bathing comes with many health benefits and even improves the quality of your life.
 Head to Fisketorvet, Islands Brygge or Sluseholmen where both newbies and seasonal winter-bathers both can dive into the clear, albeit chilly waters.

-If you are looking for winter sports in Denmark, visit Copenhagen’s Frederiksberg Gardens for some festive outdoor ice skating.
+If you are looking for sports in Denmark in winter 2021-22, visit Copenhagen’s Frederiksberg Gardens for some festive outdoor ice skating.
 The ice skating gardens are opened every winter covered in ice where you can see families and youngsters bundled up in their winter skating gears ready to enjoy a fun round of skating.

 Location: 2000 Frederiksberg, Denmark.